openshift/training/uninstall.md

 During the beta period the preferred route of testing new beta code is to redeploy the host machines.
-We understand that is not always an automated process so if you simply want to prepare a previously used host to test another beta release these are the steps that can be followed:
+We understand that is not always an automated process so if you simply want to prepare a previously used host to test another beta release these are the steps that can be followed on all machines:

 ~~~
 yum erase "*openshift*"